 The Cons: Outsourcing is by far the most expensive way to stretch canvas prints.

-You will also have the inconvenience of a time delay, as it may take several days before your stretched prints are ready to pick up.
+Professional framing is an inherently lengthy process.
+It may take several days before your stretched prints are ready to pick up.

 The Pros: You or anyone (unskilled labor) can do a professional gallery wrap.